MarcusElkjaer/MLOPS/reports/README.md

 > Answer:
 Student s224743 was in charge of developing, tests and coverage for the codebase, setting up  hydra to manage hyperparameters, made a github workflow for the application and set up our cloud trigger for the artifacts.
 Student s224803 was in charge of developing, Set up logging, implemented unit testing in different files, made github action workflows for different parts of the application, set up docker files, set up profiling to optimize application
-Student s214625 was in charge of developing
+Student s214625 was in charge of setting up the models and the training environment to work on HPC and google cloud, as well as WandB with optuna to log our experiments.
 Student s224751 was in charge of developing, Set up workflows for Docker and the API so they can run in the cloud.
 I also helped set up Compute Engine instances to enable running training in the cloud.
 Additionally, I set up a Cloud Storage bucket.
 I’ve made stress tests for the frontend as well.
 Furthermore, I set up the project in GCP and managed the billing to keep it under control.